Last updated on July 10th, 2019 at 09:51 am

 What Is Ativan?

-Ativan is typically prescribed as an anti-anxiety medication.
+Ativan is typically prescribed as an anti-anxiety medication, belonging to the Benzodiazepine drug group.
 While this is its most common use, doctors may also use it to calm down individuals who are unusually violent, to stop seizures, to sedate people on ventilation machines, and to help people in a state of catatonia.

 “Lorazepam” is the generic name of this medication.
 According to the Oxford dictionary, the definition of lorazepam is as follows: